eth-sign/apeiron-protocol/apeiron-protocol.md

     /// @param _approved The value `true` or `false` to configure the state function SetLocking(bool _approved) external payable;

-    /// @notice Query if a remote Console is compliance with EIP-1492 using the EXTCODEHASH
+    /// @notice Query if a remote Console is compliance with Apeiron Protocol using the EXTCODEHASH
     /// @stored The function getRemoteExtCodeHash uses less than 700 gas
     /// @return a string `true` if the remote contract EXTCODEHASH is the expected or
     /// `false` if is not.